Data centers have been growing rapidly, and this phenomenon is expected to double with the evolution of the Internet of Things (IoT).

 Paradigm Shift and Potentially Empty Data Center Cabinets

 Space within each facility is limited and can’t be scaled or expanded without significantly investing in building infrastructure.
-However, with hardware size shrinking, it is possible to add more data center cabinets and equipment within an existing space.
-But is it cost effective?
+However, with hardware size shrinking, more data center cabinets and equipment are added within an existing space.
+But is it cost-effective?

 What’s Best for Your Data Center?

-To figure out if it will be cost-effective, it all comes down to your business goals and how you’re going to achieve them.
+Determining if it will be cost-effective comes down to your business goals and how you will achieve them.
 You will essentially have to devise a strategy and weigh the benefits and costs.

-Whatever the option you decide to go with, the bottom line is that the data center remains reliable.
+Whatever option you choose, the bottom line is that the data center remains reliable.

 At the same time, it is vital to be prepared for changes in the industry in the coming years.